katia046707/Turing-College-Projects/README.md

 Investigating KPIs and defining OKRs.
 Conducting A/B tests for feature evaluations.
 Segmenting users to derive actionable insights.
-2. Data Sources
+2. Data Sources:
 The projects leverage user event data and operational logs.
 The data is modeled into structured tables for analysis.
-3. Deliverables
+3. Deliverables:
 Interactive Power BI dashboards visualizing product data, user funnels, trends, and insights.
 SQL queries for data retrieval and preprocessing.
 In-depth analysis results with actionable recommendations.